Paul Loudon: Coaching career

 In June 1914, Loudon was named head basketball coach as well as assistant football coach at Dartmouth.
 He later became the freshman baseball coach.

 After his first season at Dartmouth, it was reported that Rensselaer Polytechnic Institute (RPI) had offered Loudon a contract to be athletic director.
 The school later denied the report.

 In February 1916, Loudon severed his relations with Dartmouth to enter the banking business in Minneapolis.
-In April, it was announced by Reverend John Dunphy that Loudon had accepted a position as head football coach at the University of St. Thomas in Minnesota.
+In April, it was announced by Reverend John Dunphy that Loudon had accepted a position as head football coach at the College of St. Thomas (now known as the University of St. Thomas) in Minnesota.
 He was the successor to Earle T. Pickering.
 Loudon, who "believe[d] in preparedness," started the football practices that month, which was the first time in school history that the practices started in spring.
 A six-game schedule was announced, with games against North Dakota, North Dakota Agricultural, Marquette, DePaul, Macalester, and St. Joseph's.
 In September, he was called to be an artilleryman at Fort Snelling.
 He was succeeded by Bob Saxton as St. Thomas coach.

 It was believed that Loudon was willing to coach the 1917 St. Thomas football team; however, George Keogan ultimately coached the Cadets that year.

 In 1919, Loudon returned to his alma mater, Dartmouth, to become an assistant coach.
-After the football season ended, he returned to Minnesota to serve as the basketball coach at the University of St. Thomas.
+After the football season ended, he returned to Minnesota to serve as the basketball coach at St. Thomas.
 He later came back to Dartmouth as ends coach for the 1920 football season.

 In the 1921–1922 basketball season, Loudon coached Washburn-Crosby, leading them to the Minneapolis city championship game against Emerson.

 Loudon started the training season with Dartmouth in 1922, but left in September to be named head assistant football coach at the University of Minnesota.
 Associated Press (AP) reports stated that he was going to coach the ends and assist with the backfield.
 An October report in The Times stated that he was also coaching the wings.
 Loudon helped Minnesota compile a record of 3–3–1 in his first year with the team.
 In July 1923, he resigned, stating he wanted to devote full time to his business affairs.
 "I dislike very much to give up my football duties at Minnesota for football is a hobby with me and I enjoy coaching," Loudon said.
 "My business has become so heavy, however, that I cannot spare the time necessary for coaching and scouting football games."
 Athletic director Fred Luehring said "We will miss Paul Loudon very much because he is an excellent coach and rendered valuable services to us last fall."

 In the next several years, Loudon took "time out" from his business at certain times to assist in coaching his alma mater, Dartmouth College, in football.